scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 Paleologo led me to give some thoughts to the so-called **Single Index Model** or **Diagonal Model**, originally introduced by Sharpe[^1] in 1963, and the way it is typically exposed in introductory texts or in online writings.
-I am not going to discuss the empirical validity of the model too much, as there has been a ton of literature on the subject and we now have more general factor models for a reason.
-Instead, I will focus on an oddity that made me question the actual soundness of the model.
+I am not going to discuss the empirical validity of the model too much, as there has been a large amount of literature on the subject and we now have more general factor models for a reason.
+Instead, I will focus on an oddity that initially made me question the soundness of the model, how it can be resolved, and why it can be considered an important subject of discussion.

 ### A probabilistic model

-The assumptions of the model are as follows: there are $$n$$ risky assets with random returns
-$$R_1, \dots, R_n$$.
+There are $$n$$ risky assets with random returns $$R_1, \dots, R_n$$.
 In addition, the return of the **market portfolio** is denoted by $$R_M$$.
-The real-life portfolio that corresponds best to the market portfolio does not have to be specifically defined at this point, but it is at least assumed that it contains each asset $$i$$ (or just a strict subset of the assets) in proportion $$\omega_i > 0$$ with $$\sum \omega_i = 1$$.
-Finally, the dynamics of the random returns are given by:
+The real-life portfolio that corresponds best to the market portfolio does not have to be specifically defined at this point, but it is at least assumed that it contains each asset $$i$$ (or just a strict subset of the assets) in proportion
+$$\omega_i > 0$$ with $$\sum \omega_i = 1$$.
+Finally, the dynamics of the random returns are given
+by:

 $$
 \begin{equation}